NLeSC/guide/languages/python.md

 For numerical work in Python, use NumPy and SciPy and their "vectorized" (MATLAB-style) computations.
 Good vectorized NumPy code can be several orders of magnitude faster than naive Python loops, and more readable as well.

+## Standard project/module layout

+The recommended layout for files/modules etc in Python is described by [Kenneth Reitz here]( http://www.kennethreitz.org/essays/repository-structure-and-python)

+Tt is also available as a example repo [on GitHub here](https://github.com/kennethreitz/samplemod).

 ### Anaconda package and environment manager
 The way to go if (your preferred version of) **Python is not available and you are not root** is to use the [Anaconda installer](http://continuum.io/downloads).